DCMZ88/internship/Week 4/Neural Networks.md

 ## How a neural network works
 1. **Forward Propagation**
     - **Input** : The data is being fed into the input layer
-    - **Activation** : Each neuron in the hidden layers calculates a weighted sum of its inputs, applies an activation function (e.g., ReLU, sigmoid), these activations are then combined into a single vector $a_i$, where $i$ is the $i$th layer of the network , and then is passed into the next layer
+    - **Activation** : Each neuron in the hidden layers calculates a weighted sum of its inputs ( Linear Layer ), applies an activation function (e.g., ReLU, sigmoid), these activations are then combined into a single vector $a_i$, where $i$ is the $i$th layer of the network , and then is passed into the next layer
     - **Output** : The output layer processes the input from the last hidden layer and produces the final prediction.
 2. **Loss Calculation** : After each iteration (i.e after each batch is passed through the whole NN ), the loss between the predicted output $\hat{y}$ and the actual target values $y$ is calculated using a loss function ( e.g Mean-Squared Error(MSE), Cross-Entropy )
 3. **Backward Propagation**: